arthurpessa/ordpy/README.rst

    citations to the following reference [#pessa2021]_:

-   - A. A. B. Pessa, H. V. Ribeiro, `ordpy: A Python package for data analysis with permutation entropy and ordinal networks methods
+   - A. A. B. Pessa, H. V. Ribeiro, `ordpy: A Python package for data analysis with permutation entropy and ordinal network methods
      <https://ourpaper_url>`_, ????, ??-??
 (2021).

     .. code-block:: bibtex

        @article{pessa2021ordpy,
-         title    = {ordpy: A Python Package for Data Analysis with Permutation Entropy and Ordinal Networks Methods},
+         title    = {ordpy: A Python Package for Data Analysis with Permutation Entropy and Ordinal Network Methods},
          author   = {Pessa, Arthur A. B. and Ribeiro, Haroldo V.}, journal  = {?},
          volume   = {?},